Mantranyan/Mannyteller/README.md

 Branches:
 - Mannyteller: Deep worldbuilding, multiple followed threads, continuously evolving worlds, NPCs, handles even the most complex scenarios.
 Its putting most models to its limits, so dont try it with cheap ones.
 - MannyAC (companion experience style one on one iteration without all the storytelling machinery, focusing on charachter depth)+Special Lorebook format for exceptional depth.
-- MannytellerLiGHT (Less heavy one storythread following classic USER POV style, little less complex than Mannyteller for less complexity.
+- MannytellerLiGHT (Less heavy one story thread following classic USER POV style, little less complex than Mannyteller.)
 - Storyteller card: an example and customizable card for Mannyteller and Manyteller light.